2.Teaching Nouns: What do you have in your pockets?

 The board photo shows one pencil!
 (Stay with me here!)

--The teacher explains that things like pencils and pens are nouns that can easily be counted.
+-The teacher explains that nouns like pencils and pens are easily counted.

-(I always start with pencils and pens as they are always within reach in the classroom)
+(I always start with pencils or pens as they are always within reach in the classroom)

 -The teacher writes up ‘two pens’ and highlights the plural ‘s’.